matteo-figini/overlapping-terms/README.md

 ```
 java -jar OverlappingTerms.jar
 ```
+When running the program, it is possible to specify also two command-line arguments:
+- _-h_ (extended version: _--help_): print a brief help menu at the begin of the program;
+- _-n_ (extended version: _--name_): print the final list with all overlapping exams ordered first by the exam names (in the default setting, the list is printed sorted by the "appello" and the exams date).
+This setting also allow to find whether there is a couple of exams overlapping in more than one exam call, so it may become useful to report this type of overlap.

 ## Input file: a CSV file
 As expressed in the program, the input file is a CSV file containing a set of rows, each expressing an exam term for a given course (e.g. Computer Science Eng.
 BSc, Computer Science Eng.
 MSc, Biomedical Engineering BSc...).
 Each row is formatted in the following way: